Yeregorix/AppCommon/README.md

 ## Tasks

-A advanced system for listening for progressions of a task.
+An advanced system for listening for progressions of a task.
 This includes a title, a message and an incremental counter or a progression.
 A task might be cancellable or not.

 ## Popups